 - Sagging facial skin: People may remark that you look tired or older.

-- Bluish tint to skin: Heroin lowers your heart rate and blood pressure.
+- A bluish tint to skin: Heroin lowers your heart rate and blood pressure.

 - Scarring or scabs: Like many other opioids, heroin causes itchiness, which can cause you to scratch or pick at your face.